 Adults sleeping next to their babies has been going on for centuries all over the world and in many different cultures.
 In fact, it used to be necessary for their survival with co-sleeping allowing children to be kept warm and safe, easily fed, and their cries soothed so as not to attract predators to the tribe (they probably didn’t have the luxury of a lot of room either).

-Sleeping independently from children only came about as recent as the 19th Century in Western society, but has quite recently become popular again.
+Sleeping independently from children only came about as recently as the 19th century in western society, but has quite recently become popular again.

 Why parents do it now